Madhyamaka: Svabhāva, what Madhyamaka denies

-Central to Madhyamaka philosophy is śūnyatā, "emptiness", and this refers to the central idea that dharmas are empty of svabhāva.
-This term has been translated variously as essence, intrinsic nature, inherent existence, own being and substance.
-Furthermore, according to Richard P. Hayes, svabhāva can be interpreted as either "identity" or as "causal independence".
-Likewise, Westerhoff notes that svabhāva is a complex concept that has ontological and cognitive aspects.
-The ontological aspects include svabhāva as essence, as a property which makes an object what it is, as well as svabhāva as substance, meaning, as the Madhyamaka thinker Candrakīrti defines it, something that does "not depend on anything else".
+Central to Madhyamaka philosophy is śūnyatā, "emptiness", which refers to the idea that dharmas are empty of svabhāva.
+This term has been translated variously as essence, intrinsic nature, inherent existence, own being, and substance.
+According to Richard P. Hayes, svabhāva can be interpreted as either "identity" or as "causal independence".
+Likewise, Westerhoff notes that svabhāva is a complex concept with both ontological and cognitive aspects.
+The ontological aspects include svabhāva as essence (a property which makes an object what it is) and as substance.
+As the Madhyamaka thinker Candrakīrti defines it, substance is something that does "not depend on anything else".

-It is substance-svabhāva, the objective and independent existence of any object or concept, which Madhyamaka arguments mostly focus on refuting.
-A common structure which Madhyamaka uses to negate svabhāva is the catuṣkoṭi ("four corners" or tetralemma), which roughly consists of four alternatives: a proposition is true; a proposition is false; a proposition is both true and false; a proposition is neither true nor false.
+It is substance-svabhāva, the objective and independent existence of any object or concept that the Madhyamaka arguments mostly focus on refuting.
+A common structure that Madhyamaka uses to negate svabhāva is the catuṣkoṭi ("four corners" or tetralemma), which consists of four alternatives: a proposition is true; a proposition is false; a proposition is both true and false; a proposition is neither true nor false.
 Some of the major topics discussed by classical Madhyamaka include causality, change, and personal identity.

 Madhyamaka's denial of svabhāva does not mean a nihilistic denial of all things, for in a conventional everyday sense, Madhyamaka does accept that one can speak of "things", and yet ultimately these things are empty of inherent existence.
 Furthermore, "emptiness" itself is also "empty": it does not have an existence on its own, nor does it refer to a transcendental reality beyond or above phenomenal reality.

 Svabhāvas cognitive aspect is merely a superimposition (samāropa) that beings make when they perceive and conceive of things.
 In this sense then, emptiness does not exist as some kind of primordial reality, but it is simply a corrective to a mistaken conception of how things exist.
 This idea of svabhāva that Madhyamaka denies is then not just a conceptual philosophical theory, but it is a cognitive distortion that beings automatically impose on the world, such as when we regard the five aggregates as constituting a single self.
 Candrakirti compares it to someone who suffers from vitreous floaters that cause the illusion of hairs appearing in their visual field.
 This cognitive dimension of svabhāva means that just understanding and assenting to Madhyamaka reasoning is not enough to end the suffering caused by our reification of the world, just like understanding how an optical illusion works does not make it stop functioning.
 What is required is a kind of cognitive shift (termed realization) in the way the world appears and therefore some kind of practice to lead to this shift.
 As Candrakirti says:

 For one on the road of cyclic existence who pursues an inverted view due to ignorance, a mistaken object such as the superimposition (samāropa) on the aggregates appears as real, but it does not appear to one who is close to the view of the real nature of things.